godspeedsystems/gs_doc/docs/microservices/workflows.md

 You will find its code in <% %> within various examples in this page below.

 #### Define language at global level
-Default language for transformations (coffee/js) is configured in [configuration](./setup/configuration/static-vars.md/#defaultyaml)
+Default language for transformations (coffee/js) is configured in [static configuration](./setup/configuration/static-vars.md/#defaultyaml)

 #### Define language at workflow level
 Global configuration for language is overridden by defining specific language inside <coffee/js% %>.
 For example,